 The myUCONN mobile application is the official app of the University of Connecticut.
 In addition to class schedules, athletics and bus information, the myUCONN app also receives emergency alerts from UConnALERT.
 In the “emergency” section of the app, current university status is live.
 If an alert is triggered by the system, it will post to the app within minutes.
 Enable push notifications for the app on your phone to receive them directly as they are activated.
 The mobile application is available in both the iOS App Store, Android Google Play Store and for any web browser online at my.uconn.edu.
 To download the application, visit mobile.uconn.edu.
 This is recommended for any community member, including parents/guardians, who wish to receive UConnALERTs.

 UConnALERTs will post to the official UConn Facebook and Twitter accounts.
 The official UConn accounts are the only social media platforms that distribute emergency information on behalf of the University of Connecticut.
 Individual departments may utilize their own accounts to provide specific information about their respective department or event.
 You can follow UConn on Twitter and on Facebook.

-During an activation, UConnALERT will implement a banner with the alert information on the main UConn homepage, as well as the homepage for each regional campus, excluding UConn Health.
+Depending on the nature and duration of an event, UConnALERT may display a banner with the alert information on the main UConn homepage, as well as the homepage for each regional campus, excluding UConn Health.
 The banner will link back to the primary source of information, alert.uconn.edu.